How will you approach my job?

 Time is obviously the biggest factor to consider when quoting a job, but each job is also more than just when I put pen to paper.
-Jobs may involve art direction or development work before I even begin a final design and these are usually the most important stages to ensure the final work is effective.
+Jobs may involve development work before I begin a final design and these are usually the most important stages to ensure the final work is effective.
 I usually include a number of development stages or rough drawings but additional revisions make the cost of a job higher.
-I also spend a lot of time in communication, establishing expectations and ensuring clients are kept up to speed with progress.

 It is standard practice for illustrators and photographers to account for usage when quoting for a job.
 Usage is essentially what and who the work is going to be used for – and the wider the usage the higher the cost.
 If an illustration is only used once, for example, it has a lot less value than if it were repeatedly used over years.
-If an illustration were to feature on a small run of leaflets for a local company, for example, the cost would be dramatically cheaper than if it were to be featured on an international ad campaign.
+If an illustration were to feature on a small run of leaflets for a local company, the cost would be dramatically cheaper than if it were to be featured on an international ad campaign.
 Additional usage is usually a percentage of the original fee.

 But if it takes you the same amount of time, shouldn’t the cost be the same?